FaberGrisales/data-analysing/README.md

-# data-analysing
+# Data Portfolio

-A growing collection of projects demonstrating my skills in data analysis, storytelling with data, and machine learning fundamentals.
-Each project lives in its own folder with a README describing the work.
+This repository contains my data analysis and machine learning projects.

+Each project starts as a Jupyter Notebook inside the `notebooks/` folder.
+As projects grow, they will include data, reusable code (`src/`), and reports.

+Current projects:
+- Customer Turnover (Churn) Analysis